 In September 2023, our book on “Value Creation for a Sustainable World: Innovating for Ecological Regeneration and Human Flourishing” was published by Palgrave-Macmillan.

-The main argument of the book is that the ecological, social and technological challenges of the Anthropocene require developing and implementing new economic, business, and financial models to create sustainable value for a wide range of stakeholders including nature, society, and future generations.
+The main argument of the book is that the ecological, social and technological challenges of the Anthropocene require developing and implementing new economic and business models to create sustainable value for a wide range of stakeholders including nature, society, and future generations.
 The book defines “sustainable value creation” as bringing forth products, services, organizational forms, processes, actions, and policies which satisfy real human needs and contribute to the ecological regeneration of nature.

 The book collects and analyzes innovative economic, business, and social models of sustainable value creation globally.
 It critically examines the existing mainstream models of business and financial value creation.
 In reviewing both traditional and sustainability-oriented models, it focuses on both the challenges and opportunities inherent in a shift from models based on single-stakeholder wealth creation to models that propagate multidimensional value creation.